dikasvieln/am-daily-journal/content/posts/beauty-of-paragliding.md

 **How to learn Paraglide**
 The first thing you need before paraglide is having a paragliding pilot certification instruction program.
 Some initial training for beginners usually begins with some amount of ground basic, including how to wear a harness or some theories of flight as well as basic structure and operation of the glider.

-Students will learn how to control the basics of paraglider on the ground first, practicing how to control the parachute while taking off and controlling the wind 'overhead'.
+Students will learn how to control the basics of paraglider on the ground first, practicing how to control the parachute while taking off and controlling the winds 'overhead'.

+Firstly, students must know to practice launching and taking a small steps before going flight.
+You don't have to wear any special practical equipment.
+Afterall, the academy will provide you some with glider, harness and a helmet.
+But if you want to be extends wearing, the school might be recommended you to wear sturdy hiking boots and bring a pair of light gloves to keep your hands from being cut the lines.

+For the first timer, you'll might end up to hitting ground over and over again.
+But the best to learn is through more practice.
+In addition to keep in mind, the higher altitude, the colder it gets.

 [source1](https://adventure.howstuffworks.com/paragliding1.htm "source1") [source2](https://en.wikipedia.org/wiki/Paragliding "paragliding wiki")